 As I said their HP is pretty solid for a small creature thanks to their +4 Constitution modifier.
 However, they only have 13 AC which is average at best.

 They also have a below-average speed of 25 ft.
-This isn’t unexpected as they are a small creature, but it does affect their survivability.
+This isn’t unexpected as they are small creatures, but it does affect their survivability.
 They won’t be able to outrun their enemies if they need to hastily retreat, and they have 5 fewer ft. on average to work with for positioning purposes in a combat encounter.

 Resistances, Immunities, Saves, and Skills